nilmolne/Data-Science-in-R/README.md

 **1. Predicting Subscriptions at the Early Stage of the Trial Period**

-  * On this project I utilized machine learning and statistical models to examine and increase post-trial subscription likelihood for a SAAS company, building a better understanding of freetrialist behavior and providing direction for improvements in targeted outreach to best help marketing and product management teams with their strategies.
+  * On this project I utilized machine learning and statistical models to examine and increase post-trial subscription likelihood for a SAAS company, building a better understanding of freetrialist behavior and providing direction for improvements in targeted outreach to best help marketing and product management teams with their strategy.

   * Tasks involved in the project: Exploratory Data Analysis, Model selection, Class Imbalance, Model Evaluation, ROC Curve Analysis, Marketing Strategy Proposal...